marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 And Marcus, what is he up to?

-> Very playful spirit, voting for no decorations in public facing areas.
+> Very **playful** spirit, voting for no decorations in public facing areas.
 Our professional appearance is more important.
 True!

+> Yes!
+Keeping the sound in the office to a minimum is very important.
+Not sudden burst of music and **playful**ness.
+Unless it is in the designated areas and times.
+Good point, Marcus.
+I'll add it to the PM and we will circulate it for maximum compliance across the company.

 Well… he is not just following our values now, is he?
+Is he working for another company?
+With other values?
+Or does we just not share the definition of playful?

 ## Conclusion